Canon G7 X Mark II vs M6

 It is notable that the M6 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-Both the G7X Mark II and the M6 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the M6 followed on from the Canon M5.
+Both the G7X Mark II and the M6 have been discontinued, but can regularly be found used on eBay.
+The G7X Mark II was replaced by the Canon G7 X Mark III, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon G7 X Mark II or the Canon M6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G7 X Mark II:

 - Ready to shoot: Has a lens built-in, whereas the M6 requires a separate lens.